neurodata/neurodata.io/content/about/agreements.md

 The expectation is that each of us meet all of these commitments 90% of the time.

-In the event it seems that anybody in NeuroData is not in aligment with these agreements, Jovo will candidly and compassionate share his perspective with you, owning his part and acknowledging all stories and feelings as such.
+In the event it seems that anybody in NeuroData is not in aligment with these agreements, Jovo will candidly and compassionate share his perspective with said person, owning his part and acknowledging all stories and feelings as such.
 Such conversations may lead to changes in perspectives, behaviors, and roles for all relevant stakeholders.

-> COMMITMENT: A value we hold and abide by.

-> AGREEMENT: A specific action that we will perform as stated.